 UniCredit may have issued other reports that are inconsistent with, and reach different conclusions from, the information presented in any report provided herein.
 Those reports reflect the different assumptions, views and analytical methods of the analysts who prepared them.
-Past performance should not be taken as an indication or guarantee of further performance, and no representation or warranty, express or implied, is made regarding future performance.
+Past performance should not be taken as an indication or guarantee of further performance, and no representation or warranty, express or rimplied, is made regarding future performance.
 The information contained in any report provided herein may include forward-looking statements within the meaning of US federal securities laws that are subject to risks and uncertainties.
-Factors that could cause a company's actual results and financial condition to differ from its expectations include, without limitation: Political uncertainty, changes in economic conditions that adversely affect the level of demand for the company's products or services, changes in foreign exchange markets, changes in international and domestic financial markets, competitive environments and other factors relating to the foreign All forward-looking statements contained in this report are qualified in their entirety by this cautionary statement.
+Factors that could cause a company's actual results and financial condition to differ from its expectations include, without limitation: Political uncertainty, changes in international and domestic financial markets, competitive environments and other factors relating to the foregoing.
+All forward-looking statements contained in this report are qualified in this report requalified in this report are qualified in this report areport.